James Stone (executive): Philanthropy

 Stone served for ten years on the Board (and is now Chairman Emeritus) of Management Sciences for Health, an international humanitarian health non-profit.
 He currently chairs the Education and Commercial Relations Committees of the Board of Directors of Cold Spring Harbor Laboratory, a preeminent genetics and cancer research institute.
 He is the principal sponsor of the School on the Move prize, which grants a substantial monetary award each year to the most improved Boston public school.
 He is a member of the Trust of the American Academy of Arts and Sciences.
 He is also a member of the Board of Directors and Chair of the Investment Committee of ProPublica, a Pulitzer Prize winning non-profit investigative reporting organization.

 Stone is the principal donor to thirteen academic programs for the study of wealth and income inequality.
-These are located at Harvard University; the Harris School of Public Policy at The University of Chicago; City University of New York Graduate Center; Brown University; University of California, Berkeley; University of Michigan; INSEAD; Paris School of Economics; University of British Columbia; University College London; University of Munich; MIT; and University of Hong Kong.
+These are located at Harvard University; the Harris School of Public Policy at The University of Chicago; City University of New York Graduate Center; Brown University; University of California, Berkeley; University of Michigan; INSEAD; Paris School of Economics; University of British Columbia; University College London; LMU Munich; MIT; and University of Hong Kong.
 He and his wife have also established the Stone Center for Environmental Stewardship at University of California, Berkeley and the Stone Living Laboratory, based at the University of Massachusetts, Boston and engaged in the study of coastal sustainability in the era of climate change.
 The Stones created and sponsor the Museum of African-American History Stone Book Prize, which awards a significant stipend each year for the best scholarly book on African American history as chosen by a distinguished panel of academic jurors.